AlliBalliBaba/Flatten-Laravel-Blade-Views/README.md

 #### What's the catch?
-When running ``php artisan view:flatten`` your templates won't necessarily update automatically on change, you'll have to run ``php artisan view:cache`` again.
+When running ``php artisan view:flatten`` your templates won't necessarily update automatically on change, you'll have to run ``php artisan view:cache`` or ``php artisan view:flatten`` again.
-Also in this current iteration, variables that are passed to the view
-<strong>are not unset afterwards</strong>, leading to a potentially different behaviour.
+Also in this current iteration, variables that are ``null`` and are passed to the view are unset afterwards, potentially leading to a different behaviour in rare cases.